nathanho27/Yelp-BI/README.md

 ## Machine Learning Models

-The machine learning layer builds on top of a cleaned, modeled business-level dataset.
-Models are designed to produce interpretable, business-facing signals that can be directly consumed by BI dashboards.
+The machine learning layer is built on top of a cleaned and modeled business-level dataset.
+Models are designed to produce interpretable, business-facing signals that BI dashboards can directly consume.

 ### Expected Rating Model (Completed)